jas-jas/Ubiquiti-ERL-OpenVPN/README.md

 ------------------------

-If you want to have only 1 IP go through the VPN, then do exactly the same above, but change the two lines:
+If you want to have only 1 IP go through the VPN such as your Kodi Box or your Torrent box

+Do all of the steps above, except replace the following two lines:

     set service nat rule 5000 source address 192.168.1.0/24 set service nat rule 5001 source address 192.168.1.0/24